ProPablo/gourde/README.md

 # Gourd
-An GUI applcation to launch gource
+An GUI applcation to launch gource, alternatives either dont do a rendering that you can examine or do a timestep animation

 ## TODO
 - FFMPEG to make the videos